floridop/MNXB11-fairytale/fairytale.md

 We is probably a more accurate pronoun.
-What they call AI is nowadays loads of training data and a lot of weights in a series of models.
+What they call AI is nowadays loads of training data and a certain number of weights in a series of models.

 On this account, I could linger and describe some of the interesting existing models that drive us...